 1 Source: FactSet and First Sentier Investors as at 31 August 2020.
 The total market value is based on the total market capitalisation of the FTSE EPRA NAREIT Developed Index, while the constituent count is based on our internal modelling of our total screened universe.

 2 Source: First Sentier Investors as at 31 August 2020.
 Exposures reflect the First Sentier Global Property Securities Fund (OEIC).
-The fund is not available for investment by US persons.

 The main exposures of our strategy

 Note: these metrics are for the portfolio on a ‘look through’ basis (i.e. they represent the portfolio’s actual exposure to different property types, without reference to the GICS classification or other industry standards).
 Exposures reflect the First Sentier Global Property Securities Fund (OEIC).
-The fund is not available for investment by US persons.

 Source: First Sentier Investors as at 31 August 2020.